 - Li-ion batteries have a limited life span.

 - 4 attachment heads

-- While cord provides better reliability, it less comfortable to use
+- While the cord provides better reliability, it less comfortable to use

 - Has only percussion

-Techniques you’re using very dependent on what equipment, if any, you have and what area you are working on.
-However, regardless of what and how you will be using, it’s always better to prepare the area.
+Techniques you’re using are very dependent on what equipment, if any, you have and what area you are working on.
+However, regardless of what and how you will be using it, it’s always better to prepare the area.
 As you will see faster and more significant results.

 Massage area preparation

-- Heat the area from outside and inside – You can heat the area from inside by engaging in a cardio exercise of any kind: run, bike, do rebounding on a trampoline, anything you like.
-To heat your body from outside, you can take hot shower or bath, spend some time in the sauna or hot tub.
+- Heat the area from outside and inside – You can heat the area from inside by engaging in a cardio exercise of any kind: run, bike, do rebounding on a trampoline, or anything you like.
+To heat your body from the outside, you can take a hot shower or bath, and spend some time in the sauna or hot tub.

-Massage oils are a must for all types of massage except dry brushing, as it allows to move fingers or nodes of massager easier, doing better work on detaching fascia and blasting fat, without irritating your gentle skin.
+Massage oils are a must for all types of massage except dry brushing, as it allows you to move fingers or nodes of the body massager easier, doing better work on detaching fascia and blasting fat, without irritating your gentle skin.

 Massage techniques for manual massage